-- Vaccination is not recommended in conjunction with ATGAM therapy as the effectiveness of the vaccines could be reduced. - Dilution of ATGAM in dextrose infusion solution is not recommended, as low salt concentration may result in precipitation.
+- Live vaccines should not be administered when you are about to receive, receiving, or after treatment with ATGAM. - Dilution of ATGAM in dextrose infusion solution is not recommended, as low salt concentration may result in precipitation.
 The use of highly acidic infusion solutions is also not recommended because of possible physical instability over time. - When your dose of corticosteroids and other immunosuppressants is being reduced, some previously masked reactions to ATGAM may appear.
 Your healthcare professional will monitor you when ATGAM is being infused.